apache/mesos/docs/endpoints/master/destroy-volumes.md

 Destroy persistent volumes.

 ### DESCRIPTION ###
-Returns 200 OK if volume deletion was successful.
+Returns 200 OK if the request was accepted.
+This does not imply that the volume was destroyed successfully: volume destruction is done asynchronously and may fail.

 Please provide "slaveId" and "volumes" values designating the volumes to be destroyed.